thisisjonchen/mlnotes/README.md

   - $\bar{x}$ = the mean value of all observations
   - $n$ = the number of observations
 - `(EQUATION)` Weighted Variance Reduction = $V(\textrm{root}) - (w^{\textrm{left}} V(\textrm{left}) + w^{\textrm{right}} V(\textrm{right}))$

+### Tree Ensembles
+A single decision tree can be highly sensitive to small changes in data.
+One solution to make the algorithm less sensitive is building many decision trees (a tree ensemble).

+`(DEF)` **Tree Ensemble**: A collection of different decision trees
+- Q: How can we split features into different decision trees?
+  - A: By changing the root feature.
+  - *NOTE*: decision nodes can reuse features from different trees in the ensemble
+- Each tree makes a binary inference (prediction 0/1) based on classification (e.g., cat or not cat) as a "vote" The majority wins, so there is always an odd number of trees in an ensemble

+To build a tree ensemble, a technique called **sampling with replacement** is required:
+- Imagine putting some colored tokens in a bag, shaking it, and taking one out (also noting what color it was).
+That is sampling.
+The "with replacement" part refers to returning the token to the bag for the next iteration.
+  - Why is "with replacement" important?
+Without replacement, the new training set will always be identical to the original training set
+- This is needed because it will help construct multiple random training sets that are all slightly different from the original training set